Google MUM Algorithm Update

 The Google MUM update will trigger a shift from a traditional leader board-style SERP to a wiki-style SERP.
 As a result, complex queries will now be addressed with special features, which means that regular snippets will be pushed so far down a page that they will become completely irrelevant.
 For these queries, rather than focusing on ranking for a specific SERP position, we should focus on being featured in a special feature at the top of the results page.

-To stay abreast with such Google Algorithm updates, SEO ranking factors and more, attend our integrated course here!
+To stay abreast with such Google Algorithm updates, SEO ranking factors and more, attend our SEO course here!

 Stay ahead of the curve with weekly updates